OSTLCLab/SmartFactory_Sortic150/README.md

 # Introducton

-This is the condbase of our Lego sorting robot for an educational setup as OST.
+This is the codebase of our Lego sorting robot for an educational setup as OST.
 While there is another experimental implementaiton of this robot in the rep SmartFactory_SorticRoboter, this is the current stable code that is used in production.
 For installation, please use the "production" branch to get stable code with the latest bugfixes.